-- $12.4 million to support the Facilities Asset Management Program, which is designed to extend the use of City-owned facilities and reduce expenses in the future.
+- $12 million to support the Facilities Asset Management Program, which is designed to extend the use of City-owned facilities and reduce expenses in the future

 Closing the Infrastructure Funding Gap

-Since 2011, the City has more than tripled its commitment to reduce the funding gap for future infrastructure costs.
-In 2021, the City will spend $58 million toward capital expenses from the General Operating Fund, an increase of $2.8 million over last year.
+Since 2012, the City has nearly tripled its commitment to reduce the funding gap for future infrastructure costs.
+In 2022, the City will spend $62 million toward capital expenses from the General Operating Fund, an increase of $4 million over last year.
 This means the City is able to invest in current and future infrastructure work with less dependency on external funds or incurring debt.

 Understanding Your Taxes

-The proposed 2.34 per cent mill rate increase includes zero increase to civic operations but allows for the continuation of dedicated mill rates to Mosaic Stadium (0.45 per cent) and the Recreational Infrastructure Program (0.5 per cent) plus added investment in the Regina Police Service (1.39 per cent).
-For the average home valued at $315,000, this is an increase of $4.13 per month to support and maintain City services.
+The proposed 3.40% mill rate increase includes previously dedicated mill rates for Mosaic Stadium (0.45%) and the Recreational Infrastructure Program (0.5%) plus added investment in the Regina Police Service (1.32%).
+For the average household valued at $315,000, this is an increase of $6.15 per month.

 The chart below illustrates what makes up the mill rate.